I tested the top 5 HubSpot chatbot examples to find the best for B2B in 2026

 5. Falcon Structures’ request a quote bot

 On their "Request a Quote" page, a place where visitors are clearly showing interest, Falcon Structures uses a chatbot to strike while the iron is hot.
-Instead of a boring old form, the bot starts a conversation, qualifies the lead, and can even book a meeting right on a sales rep’s calendar.
+Instead of a standard form, the bot starts a conversation, qualifies the lead, and can even book a meeting right on a sales rep’s calendar.

 What's great about it: